38 Different Species of Wild Cats

 Its grayish-brown fur has dark spots and stripes, allowing it to blend in with its forested habitat.

-The Guina is predominantly nocturnal, hunting small rodents and birds under darkness.
-Sadly, the Guina is facing significant threats to its survival.
+The Guina is predominantly nocturnal, hunting small rodents and birds in darkness.
+Sadly, its survival is facing significant threats.

 Habitat loss due to deforestation and illegal hunting for its fur has resulted in a decline in its population.

-It is now listed as vulnerable by the International Union for Conservation of Nature (IUCN).
+The International Union for Conservation of Nature (IUCN) has listed it as vulnerable.
 Conservation efforts are being made to protect the Guina and its habitat.

 Establishing protected areas and implementing strict regulations against hunting are crucial steps in ensuring the survival of this beautiful and unique wild cat species.